sterrettJD/HoMi/README.md

 ## What is HoMi?
 HoMi is a pipeline developed to streamline processing host-microbiome dual transcriptome data, but it can also work with solely metagenomic or metatranscriptomic data for host filtering and mapping-based processing to taxonomic and functional profiles.

 HoMi manages software environments and deployment on a Slurm-managed compute cluster, but it can also be run locally.
+For statistics tools, see the R package [HoMiStats](https://github.com/sterrettJD/HoMiStats).

 HoMi is currently under development!
 Please feel free to raise an issue or contribute.